dragaron/Yakzee/README.md

 &nbsp; &nbsp;Press SELECT when done to save theme changes

 ### MISC
-- Yakzee creates a "config.ini" file upon first startup which is used to store settings; do not modify this file
+- Yakzee creates a 'config.ini' file upon first startup which is used to store settings; do not modify this file

 #### THANKS
 To everyone in the scene that makes projects like this possible to do on the PS Vita